Differentially Private Nonparametric Confidence Intervals Under Minimal Distributional Assumptions: Detailed analysis

 \subsection{Comparison of CDF estimation}

 Our method of proof of the validity goes through proving point-wise (or uniform) convergence of the distribution (Theorem \ref{thm:cons_priv_quan_CI}).
 In this subsection, we show the convergence of the CDF as a function of the sample size.
-Figure ~\ref{fig:cdf} provides empirical verification of this convergence for three representative distributions under $\varepsilon=2$.
-Different from Figure \ref{fig:cdf_one_}, here we chose a smaller privacy budget, so we get good convergence of the CDF for larger sample sizes.
+Figure ~\ref{fig:cdf} provides empirical verification of this convergence for two representative distributions.
+Unlike Figure 1, we use the smaller privacy budget $\varepsilon=2$ to make the effect of privacy noise visible; as $n$ increases, the private CDF nevertheless approaches the theoretical target.

-The figure displays the estimated CDF from \privSub~(solid blur line) alongside the non-private empirical CDF (dashed orange line) and the theoretical CDF (dashed black line) for sample sizes n = $5000, 25000, 50000$.
+The figure displays the estimated CDF from \privSub~(solid blue line) alongside the non-private empirical CDF (dashed orange line) and the theoretical CDF (dashed black line) for sample sizes $n=1,000, 3,000, 5,000$.

 Several patterns emerge: First, as sample size increases, both the private and non-private CDFs converge toward the theoretical CDF, with the gap narrowing systematically.
-But, for $n=5,000$, we can clearly see the distribution estimated by \privSub is less concentrated.
-This is due to two effects- the first is that the private estimator has a larger variance than the non-private estimator.
-But mainly this is due to the effect we described earlier of over-estimation of the variability from the subsamples.
+We can clearly see that the distribution estimated by \privSub\ is less concentrated when the underlying distribution is normal, consistent with our previous empirical evaluations.